arXiv/arxiv-browse/script/sync_prod_to_gcp/README.md

 A systemd service "submssions-to-gcp" subscribes to GCP pub/sub queue for published and copy the submission tarball and abstract file to GCP bucket.

+This unifies the existing two services, one is to sync, the other is to ask webnode to generate PDF and HTML.

 ## Service setup